 Reviewing research with a medicinal product

-From 2019, the National Clinical Trial Office of the CCMO will be the central coordination point in the Netherlands for the implementation of European legislation for reviewing research with a medicinal product.
+From late 2020, the National Clinical Trial Office of the CCMO will be the central coordination point in the Netherlands for the implementation of European legislation for reviewing research with a medicinal product.
 The aim of this legislation is to harmonize the reviewing of research with a medicinal product in the European Union.
 The National Clinical Trial Office will be responsible for managing a European portal to which research files are submitted, validating research files and allocating dossiers to the competent MRECs, administrative support to the competent MRECs in preparing the assessment report for multinational research for which the Netherlands is reporting Member State (rMS), and coordinating the assessment of safety reports and suspected unexpected serious adverse reactions (SUSARs).